dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

         }
     }

-Note that the "jwk" object in a JOSE access token is provided by the DS.
-This enables the DS to create a certificate binding the public key of the Client to the access handle that is accessible to the RS.
-This enables the RS to verify a Dynamic Client's key, and for the Client public key binding to the Client for the RS be independent of how the Client binds its public key for the DS.
+Note that the "jwk" object in a JOSE access token is provided by the AS.
+This enables the AS to create a certificate binding the public key of the Client to the access handle that is accessible to the RS.
+This enables the RS to verify a Dynamic Client's key, and for the Client public key binding to the Client for the RS be independent of how the Client binds its public key for the AS.

 All JOSE headers MUST have:
 + the "alg" attribute.